Qutestone/lxqt-theming-skel/README.md

-# lxqt-theming-skel
+#  EndeavourOs QuteStone lxqt-theming-skel

-Skel settings lxqt &amp; theming
+LXQT is awesome and deserve a lot intentions from users of everywhere.

+This settings is used for the ISO and script eventually if you want this config.